cverluise/patentcity/docs/ASSETS_POPULATION.md

     Dyfed    | Carmarthenshire + Ceredigion + Pembrokeshire
     Gwent    | Blaenau Gwent + Caerphilly/2 + Monmouthshire + Newport + Torfaen
     Vale of Glamorgan    | Glamorganshire

+    Then, with the "Conversion_VoB_NUTS_GB.csv" document we convert VoB data into NUTS 2 level data.
+To do so, we complete the VOB dataset with linear interpolation because one missing data prevent us from reconstituting the whole NUTS 2 entity in 1871, 1901 and 1941 (e.g. Bedfordshire in 1941).
+    For Wales and Scotland data are missing since 1981.
+We suppose population increased homogeneously in each NUTS so we determine 1981 NUTS population by multiplying 1971 NUTS population by the population growth rate in those countries from 1971 to 1981.
+    NUTS 3 data are available for each year since 1981, we convert them into NUTS 2 data thanks to an online conversion table (e.g https://en.wikipedia.org/wiki/NUTS_statistical_regions_of_the_United_Kingdom).
+    As pre-1981 data are constructed with  VOB data and not NUTS 3 data, we correct potential errors by retropolating the data, based on a comparison between our NUTS 2 "artificial" data (constructed with VOB) in 1981 and "official" NUTS 2 data (constructed with NUTS 3) in 1981.